voicefoundry-cloud-public/Amazon-Connect-Chat-Translate-Demo/README.md

 * Navigate to the Amazon Connect console, and select on your Amazon Connect instance name
 * Goto `Approved origins` then `+ Add origin`
-* Enter the URL that Amplify generated for you, then click `Add`  (Example URL `https://main.d13aaabbbccc.amplifyapp.com`)
+* Enter the URL that Amplify generated for you, then click `Add`  (Example URL `https://main.d13aaabbbccc.amplifyapp.com`, if necessary remove the trailing '/')

 Testing